ckeditor/ckeditor5/tests/manual/abbreviation-level-1.md

 	Conversion is one of the more complex topics in our editing engine architecture.
 It's definitely worth to read up on it before you move on. more about the {@link framework/guides/deep-dive/conversion/downcast conversion in the editor}.
 </info-box>

-We'll need to convert the model abbreviation attribute into an HTML element in the view (downcast) and vice versa (upcast).
-We'll do that by using our {@link framework/guides/deep-dive/conversion/helpers/intro conversion helpers} and defining what the model and the view is supposed to look like for both conversions.
+We will need to convert the model abbreviation attribute into an HTML element in the view (downcast) and vice versa (upcast).
+We will do that by using our {@link framework/guides/deep-dive/conversion/helpers/intro conversion helpers} and defining what the model and the view is supposed to look like for both conversions.

 Converting the full title of the abbreviation is a little bit tricky, because we need to make sure that its value is synchronized between the model and the view.

 #### Downcast conversion

-In the downcast conversion, we'll use one of our conversion helpers - {@link framework/guides/deep-dive/conversion/helpers/downcast#attribute-to-element-conversion-helper `attributeToElement()`} - to transform the model abbreviation attribute into the view `<abbr>` element.
+In the downcast conversion, we will use one of our conversion helpers - {@link framework/guides/deep-dive/conversion/helpers/downcast#attribute-to-element-conversion-helper `attributeToElement()`} - to transform the model abbreviation attribute into the view `<abbr>` element.

-We'll need to use a callback function, in order to get the title stored as a model attribute value and transform it into the title value of the view element.
+We will need to use a callback function, in order to get the title stored as a model attribute value and transform it into the title value of the view element.
 Here, the second parameter of the view callback is the {@link module:engine/conversion/downcastdispatcher~DowncastConversionApi `DowncastConversionApi`} object.
-We'll use its `writer` property, which will allow us to manipulate the data during downcast conversion, as it contains an instance of the {@link module:engine/view/downcastwriter~DowncastWriter `DowncastWriter`}.
+We will use its `writer` property, which will allow us to manipulate the data during downcast conversion, as it contains an instance of the {@link module:engine/view/downcastwriter~DowncastWriter `DowncastWriter`}.

 ```js
 // abbreviation/abbreviationediting.js